 Convert between megabytes and bytes (MB and B) using this data storage conversion tool.
 This converter is part of the full data storage converter.
 Simply choose whether you want to convert megabytes to bytes or bytes to megabytes, enter a value and click the 'convert' button.
-Default rounding is set to a maximum of 14 decimal places.
+Reference charts are available down the page.

 Please see the full disclaimer for more information.

 Converting bytes and megabytes

 Some commonly asked questions are included below, as well as a reference chart.
 When making manual conversions, you can use the converter at the top of this page to check your answer.